-Figure 5 shows a scatterplot of the change in the unemployment rate against its initial level for three different sample periods, together with the estimates of regression slopes (separate for each group of countries, shown in different colors).
-We use the term " β -convergence" to refer to the existence of a significant negative relation between the initial levels and subsequent changes in a variable.
+Figures 5 shows a scatterplot of the change in the unemployment rate against its initial level for three different sample periods, together with the estimates of regression slopes (separate for each group of countries, shown in different colors).
+We use the term " $\beta$ -convergence" to refer to the existence of a significant negative relation between the initial levels and subsequent changes in a variable.
 The evidence displayed in Figure 5 reinforces some of the findings discussed above.
-Thus, in the period before EMU (Figure 5(a)) as well as during the expansionary 1999-2007 period (Figure 5(b)), we see evidence of substantial β -convergence in unemployment rates, both in the euro area and outside.
+Thus, in the period before EMU (Figure 5.a) as well as during the expansionary 1999-2007 period (Figure 5.b), we see evidence of substantial $\beta$ -convergence in unemployment rates, both in the euro area and outside.
 The rate of convergence is similar, both across periods and across groups, as reflected in similar slopes.
-The previous pattern is broken during the 2008-2012 period, for which there is no longer evidence of further β -convergence.
-In the case of the euro area this is largely because of Spain and Greece (and to a lesser extent, Portugal), which have
+The previous pattern is broken during the 2008-2012 period, for which there is no longer evidence of further $\beta$ -convergence.
+In the case of the euro area this is largely due to Spain and Greece (and to a lesser extent, Portugal), which have experienced the largest increases in the unemployment rate, despite having some of the highest levels of that variable in 2007.